-Substitution reactions belong to the most important and frequently applied transformations in chemistry.
-Nevertheless, substitutions are typically associated inevitably with the generation of vast waste amounts and a poor cost-efficiency, because in contrast to addtions and rearrangements at least one stoichiometric waste by-product is formed.
-To address this major challenge, we are dedicated to the development of novel catalytic methods for nucleophilic substitutions as shown in Scheme 1 A.[2-3]
+Nucleophilic substitution (SN) reactions belong to the most important and frequently applied transformations in chemistry.
+However, they are typically associated inevitably with the generation of vast waste amounts and are therefore restricted by a poor sustainability and a poor cost-efficiency.
+To address these major challenges, we are committed towards the development of novel catalytic methods for SN-type bond formations as illustrated in scheme 1 A.[2,3]

-Thereby, mild reaction conditions and a good waste balance are realized through the application of weakly electrophilic reagents such as benzoyl (21) and cyanuric chloride (TCT, 22, see Scheme 2).
-These inexpensive commodity chemicals furnish only weakly acidic by-products, whereas conventional protocols utilizing reagents such as phosgene, thionyl and oxalyl chloride are often restricted by the formation of strongly acidic hydrogen chloride.
-Notably, these non-classical agents only provide the desired substitution products in the presence of suitable Lewis base catalysts.
-Indeed, we identified simple formamides such as 1-formylpyrrolidine as potent catalysts for the conversion of alcohols 11 into alkyl chlorides 41.
+Thereby, mild reaction conditions and a good waste balance are realized through the application of weakly electrophilic reagents such as benzoyl,[4,6,7] acetyl[6,7] and cyanuric chloride (TCT, Scheme 2).
+These inexpensive commodity chemicals furnish only weakly acidic by-products, whereas conventional protocols are often restricted by the formation of strongly acidic hydrogen chloride.
+Notably, these non-classical agents only provide the desired substitution products in high levels of chemoselectivity in the presence of a suitable Lewis base catalysts.
+Indeed, we identified simple formamides such as 1-formylpyrrolidine as potent catalysts for the conversion of alcohols into alkyl chlorides by means of benzoyl chloride and TCT in substoichiometric amounts for down to 34 mol% with respect to the starting alcohol (Scheme 2 A).

 : (a) Constable et al. Green Chem.
 2007, 9, 411; (b) J. An, R. M. Denton, T. H. Lambert, E. D. Nacsa Org.
 Biomol.
 Chem.
 2014, 12, 2993–3003; (c) P. H. Huy, T. Hauch, I. Filbrich Synlett 2016, 27, 2631-2636.